Deadling for receipt of applications (including language test results): 5 December 2023

 The Cambridge LLM selection process

 Once fully completed applications are received by the PAO, they are forwarded to the LLM Admissions Committee in the Faculty of Law.
 The Committee considers applications on their academic merits.
 Decisions made by the LLM Admissions Committee are then relayed to the PAO, which notifies applicants through the self-service page of offers and rejections and, in the case of offers, of any conditions attached.

 The LLM Admissions Committee will only start reviewing applications after the closing date, when they will consider the gathered field of more than one thousand applications.
 While your application is with the LLM Admissions Committee, your self service page status will say "Under consideration by Degree Committee".
 The status will only be updated once the LLM Admissions Committee has made their decision on all the applications.
-All Cambridge LLM application decisions will be made by 1 March 2023 for the 2023-2024 programme.
+All Cambridge LLM application decisions will be made by 1 March 2024 for the 2024-2025 programme.
 However, it may take further time before you receive notification.
-Applicants will be notified of the decision relating to their application via their self service account by the Postgraduate Admissions Office.
+Applicants will be notified of the decision relating to their application via their self-service account by the Postgraduate Admissions Office.
 The outcome of your application will be available on your online self-service page.
 If your application is successful, you will also receive a formal offer notification from the PAO by email.
 If your application is not successful, you will learn about this decision first on your online self-service page.
 The PAO will also notify you by email.
 The Law Faculty does not contact unsuccessful applicants.

 Please note that we do not operate a waiting list.

 Unfortunately, the Admissions Committee is not able to provide feedback to unsuccessful applicants.
 In addition, the Admissions Committee regrets that it is not possible to consider requests for reconsideration, even in cases where unsuccessful applicants receive further academic results, or are selected for scholarships or other funding tenable at Cambridge.

 If you receive an offer of a place on the Cambridge LLM